Frequently Asked Questions

 No. Many of NAHREP's members are non-Hispanic who serve Latino homebuyers and share a passion for our mission.

-Yes.
-NAHREP currently has a number of local affiliates throughout the country.
-Each affiliate is a legally independent organization that has an affiliate relationship with NAHREP national.
+Both.
+NAHREP is a national organization but also functions at the local level and has a number of local affiliates throughout the country.
+Each affiliate is a legally independent organization that has an affiliate relationship with NAHREP National.
 All affiliates are required to sign a licensing agreement and subscribe to a specific code of conduct.
+Members of NAHREP chapters are by default members of NAHREP National as well.

 Who are NAHREP's leaders?